ElTinmar/VideoReader/README.md

 ```
 - Matlab is slow
 - Using a multiprocessed producer-consumer scheme instead of the naive sequential read-process approach can yield significant improvements
-in overall speed if the processing task is long.
+in overall speed if the processing task is long and not already multithreaded.
 - For shorter processing tasks, the overhead introduced by the multiprocessing approach results in no clear benefits or even worse performance than the sequential approach
 - If the task is already multithreaded (e.g. SVD from openBLAS), CONCLUSION
 ```